The theory of avoided criticality in quantum motion in a random potential in high dimensions

 Interest to the three dimensional Dirac equation with random scalar potential was revived recently due to the theoretical prediction \cite{Wan:WeylProp} and observation \cite{ZHasan:TaAs,ZHasan:TaAs2,Weng:PhotCrystWSM,Cava2014,Yazdani2014} of the semi-metals with the band structures well described by three dimensional Weyl or Dirac equations.
 Theoretical \cite{Goswami:TIRG} (in the framework of renormalization group (RG)) and numerical \cite{Herbut} studies seemingly confirmed the presence of the singularity first predicted by Fradkin.
-A number of studies followed, for example Refs.~\cite{Brouwer:exponents,Brouwer:WSMcond,RoyDasSarma,Pixley:ExactZ,Syzranov:Weyl,Syzranov:exp}, exploring the critical properties of this singularity and its effects on transport in the Dirac equation and other phenomena.
+A number of studies followed, for example Refs.~[\onlinecite{Brouwer:exponents,Brouwer:WSMcond,RoyDasSarma,Pixley:ExactZ,Syzranov:Weyl,Syzranov:exp}], exploring the critical properties of this singularity and its effects on transport in the Dirac equation and other phenomena.

-Subsequently Ref.~\cite{Syzranov:unconv} generalized the arguments of Ref.~\cite{Fradkin2} to show that any quantum problem with random scalar potential, if placed in space of high enough dimension $d>d_c$, develops singular density of states at a certain critical disorder strength.
+Subsequently Ref.~[\onlinecite{Syzranov:unconv}] generalized the arguments of Ref.~\onlinecite{Fradkin2}] to show that any quantum problem with random scalar potential, if placed in space of high enough dimension $d>d_c$, develops singular density of states at a certain critical disorder strength.
 In particular, for the conventional Schr\"odinger equation with quenched disorder, this occurs with $d_c=4$, for Dirac equation $d_c=2$, and models can be developed which have arbitrary $d_c$, even with $d_c<1$ if desired \cite{Garttner:longrange}.
-One striking prediction of the Ref.~\cite{Syzranov:unconv} concerned the nature of the Anderson transition \cite{Efetov:book} in the disordered Scr\"odinger equation at $d>4$ \cite{Slevin:high}, where if disorder is tuned to its critical value, the divergence of the localization length as energy approaches the mobility edge was predicted to be controlled by an exponent distinct from the conventional $d$-dependent exponent of the Anderson transition.
+One striking prediction of the Ref.~[\onlinecite{Syzranov:unconv}] concerned the nature of the Anderson transition \cite{Efetov:book} in the disordered Scr\"odinger equation at $d>4$ \cite{Slevin:high}, where if disorder is tuned to its critical value, the divergence of the localization length as energy approaches the mobility edge was predicted to be controlled by an exponent distinct from the conventional $d$-dependent exponent of the Anderson transition.
 The latter was predicted to be at work only if disorder strength was above its critical value.
-Finally, Ref.~\cite{Syzranov:mult} showed, in part by adopting the arguments of Ref.~\cite{Foster2012} to higher spatial dimensions, that at disorder and energy tuned to its critical value, the wave functions of these problems are multifractal.
+Finally, Ref.~[\onlinecite{Syzranov:mult}] showed, in part by adopting the arguments of Ref.~[\onlinecite{Foster2012}] to higher spatial dimensions, that at disorder and energy tuned to its critical value, the wave functions of these problems are multifractal.